DevSamLee/SamLeePersonalWebsite/README.md

-# SamLeeStandardWeb
+# SamLeePersonalWebSite
-This repo contains source files and images that reference standardweb and standardweb2 repos.
+This repo contains source files and images for my personal website.